Table of Contents

 Alternatively, asset management primarily focuses on optimizing asset performance relative to output.
 Asset management programs monitor equipment efficiencies and help monitor the asset lifecycle to facilitate capital decisions and provide depreciation estimates to accounting teams.
 While some asset management systems incorporate maintenance schedules, they are typically less focused on presenting easy to understand work orders.
 They tend to be more dependent on an administrator to manage the data entry.

 Well-designed maintenance management systems will enable your organization to be more insightful into where your team’s resources are going than ever before.
-You may feel understaffed, but are having a hard time justifying to management an increase in headcount.
+You may feel understaffed, but are having a hard time justifying to management an increase in headcount or measuring asset life cycles.

 An effective maintenance management software can identify where your team spends most of its time.
-This can empower managers to re-prioritize their workflows or make a strong case to bring on additional help.
+This can empower managers to re-prioritize their workflows or make a strong case to bring on additional help by leveraging configurable reporting tools offered by computerized maintenance management software packages.

 Many organizations oversee a complex array of machinery and systems that require a well-managed preventive maintenance routine to run efficiently.
 Many of these organizations depend on Excel spreadsheets or worse, whiteboard calendars in the manager’s office, to know what needs to be done next.